 The New DAW Website

-This growing history of the Workshop will show their continued evolution into the late ‘60s ‘70s, and to occasionally feature new works from its membership.
-The major point is to keep the works of this unique arts collective available and alive –to celebrate and recognize the contributions of this legendary first avant-garde of Detroit.
+This history of the Artists’ Workshop will show their continued evolution into the late ‘60s ‘70s, and occasionally feature new works from its former membership.
+The major point is to keep the works of this arts collective available and accessible to the public –to celebrate and recognize the contributions and roots of this legendary first avant-garde of Detroit.

 This website was made possible by generous support from the Mike Kelley Foundation for the Arts.
 During his lifetime, artist Mike Kelley understood the importance of local community and grass roots politics.
 It deeply informed his life and art.
 The website design was made by Anneke Auer, a longtime friend and Workshop supporter.